serverless-heaven/serverless-aws-alias/README.md

 * alias:remove:removeStack

+### CF template information

+If you hook after the alias:deploy:loadTemplates hook, you have access to the currently deployed CloudFormation templates which are stored within the global Serverless object: _serverless.service.provider.deployedCloudFormationTemplate_ and _serverless.service.provider.deployedAliasTemplates[]_.

 ## Ideas

 * The master alias for a stage could be protected by a separate stack policy that